 There are significant differences in life expectancy between men and women living in different areas of the Borough - there is an 11 year life expectancy gap between a woman born in the most affluent part of the Borough and a man born in the least affluent part.
 Some areas of Thurrock experience high levels of deprivation (Belhus, Tilbury, Chadwell, Grays Riverside, Ockendon and West Thurrock/Purfleet), with 12.4% of people living in the 20% most deprived areas in England.
 Smoking and obesity rates and related conditions are significantly higher than national and regional rates and reducing this prevalence is part of the initial focus on improving the physical health of our residents.
-However, it should be noted that data from the 2011 Census shows that 83% of people felt they were in either very good or good health.
-Compared to 81% nationally, and 82% within the East of England.
+However, it should be noted that 75.3% of Thurrock respondents say they are in good or very good health.
+A similar picture holds true for both the unitary and national averages with 75.7% and 76% respectively.